Azure/azure-rest-api-specs/documentation/ci-fix.md

 > [!IMPORTANT]
 >
-> - This check is never blocking merging of a spec PR , even if it fails.
+> - This check is never blocking merging of a spec PR, even if it fails.
 > - The `SDK azure-powershell` check is owned by the Shanghai division of the Azure SDK team,
     not the core Redmond Azure SDK team.

 The owner of this check is Yeming Liu from the Shanghai division of the Azure SDK team.
 Please reach out to him with with any questions or concerns.